DineshRavindraRaju/Pharmcare/README.md

 ![alt text](assets/image1.png)
 ![alt text](assets/image2.png)

-The user interface takes in the vcf file (in .gz , .vcf format) and the drug of interest (from the drop down list) and eventually outputs whether the drug can be taken or not, along with the clinical recommendations in the database.
+The user interface takes in the vcf file (in .gz , .vcf format,.txt(23andme), .txt.gz (23andme)) and the drug of interest (from the drop down list) and eventually outputs whether the drug can be taken or not, along with the clinical recommendations in the database.

 # Disclaimer